 How varicose vein removal works

 In such a case Vein Avulsion can be used to remove the vein by making a small incision into the skin and removing the vein using a surgical hook.
-We can also treat smaller thread veins or spider veins using a technique known as sclerotherapy.
-This isn’t usually needed though after varicose vein removal.
+We can also treat smaller thread veins or spider veins using a technique known as sclerotherapy, although this isn’t usually needed after varicose vein removal.

 Varicose vein removal treatment